Last updated on April 8th, 2022

 Whether you stay in a hotel for a business trip, on holiday or when visiting relatives, you’d expect a good night’s sleep, a pleasant stay and maybe a nice meal too.
 You certainly wouldn’t expect to end up getting injured during your stay though.
-Unfortunately though accidents do happen and sometimes it’s because of the negligence of the hotel operator.
+Unfortunately, accidents do happen and sometimes it’s because of the negligence of the hotel operator.

 In our hotel accident claims guide we’ll look at some of the incidents you could claim compensation for including slips, trips and falls, food poisoning, and injuries caused by damaged furniture, to name a few.
 We’ll also explain the claims process in more detail, and you’ll be able to make use of our compensation calculator further down the page for a variety of different injuries and their payout amounts.

 You could benefit from the support of our experienced personal injury solicitors if your hotel accident claim is accepted.
-Our team have been handling various types of compensation claims for over many years.
+Our team have been handling various types of compensation claims for many years.
 Importantly, any case they take on is managed on a No Win No Fee basis so you won’t have to pay for your solicitor’s work unless you are awarded compensation.

 After you have read this guide on hotel accident claims, why not call our team on 0800 6524 881 if you have any questions or if you’d like to start the ball rolling?

-Are You Eligible To Make A Hotel Accident Claim?
+- Am I Eligible To Make A Hotel Accident Claim?

 If you are a hotel guest, visitor, or employee, you might want to make a holiday accident claim for compensation for any injuries sustained while in the hotel or on its grounds.
 To be eligible to make a personal injury claim, it will be necessary to demonstrate that: